-Glacier’s consolidated debt net of cash outstanding before deferred financing charges and other expenses was 1.9x trailing 12 months EBITDA as at September 30, 2011.
-Glacier’s consolidated debt net of cash outstanding before deferred financing charges and other expenses was $92.0 million as at September 30, 2011.
+Glacier’s consolidated debt net of cash outstanding before deferred financing charges and other expenses was 2.47x trailing 12 months EBITDA (normalized for the acquisition of control of one of Glacier’s community media partnerships) as at September 30, 2012.
+The Company repaid $6.0 million of debt during the quarter.
+Glacier’s consolidated debt net of cash outstanding before deferred financing charges and other expenses was $131.5 million as at September 30, 2012.

 Management will focus in the short-term on a balance of paying down debt, integrating the operations acquired, continuing to develop existing operations, targeting select acquisition opportunities and returning value to shareholders.

-Given the increased cash flow resulting from operational growth and the acquisitions indicated and the strong level of cash flow overall, an increasing portion of the Company’s cash flow can be returned to shareholders in the future through increased dividends.
+Given the strong level of cash flow resulting from operations and the acquisitions indicated, an increasing portion of the Company’s cash flow can also be returned to shareholders in the future through increased dividends.
+The board of directors intends to review the Company’s dividend policy at the beginning of 2013.
 The Company also intends to repurchase shares as deemed attractive and prudent.

-As indicated, significant focus and related investment will continue to be made to enhance Glacier’s digital trade and business and professional information verticals, through both organic development and the acquisition of new businesses.
-These acquisitions will be targeted to expand the markets that Glacier covers; expand the breadth of information products and marketing solutions provided; and to expand Glacier’s digital media staff, technology and other relevant resources.
+As indicated, significant focus and related investment will continue to be made to enhance Glacier’s business information verticals, through both organic development and the acquisition of new businesses.
+These acquisitions will be targeted to expand the markets that Glacier covers, expand the breadth of information products and marketing solutions provided, and to expand Glacier’s digital media staff, technology and other relevant resources.

 Shares in Glacier are traded on the Toronto Stock Exchange under the symbol GVC.